-Non-current VAT receivable arises from VAT paid to the Government of Colombia in respect of the Company's exploration and development activities.
-Under the VAT regime in Colombia, VAT paid during a company's development stage forms a credit which is available to offset VAT collected during future commercial operations.
-Since the actual timing of receipt is uncertain as VAT is refundable only upon commercial operations, VAT receivable has been classified as a non-current asset.
+Non-current VAT receivable arises from VAT paid to the Government of Colombia in respect of the Company's exploration, evaluation and development activities.
+Under the VAT regime in Colombia, input VAT paid during a company's exploration, evaluation and development stages forms a credit which is available to offset output VAT collected in the future.
+Since the actual timing of receipt is uncertain, as VAT is refundable only upon collecting output VAT, VAT receivable has been classified as a non-current asset.